 I will here observe, that personages which Mr. Pluche declares to be mythological, never having had existence, will be considered by other writers, quoted in this work, as real historical persons.
-Some of his hypotheses in other respects, may also be contrary to the doctrines of authors here cited.
-I shall generally pass such discrepances without comment, leaving the reader to form his own opinion.
+Some of his hypothesis, in other respects, may also be contrary to the doctrines of authors here cited.
+I shall generally pass such discrepancies without comment, leaving the reader to form his own opinion.

-To Abbè Pluche's account of Egypt, I will add a few extracts from a recent and very valuable work, entitled, "A View of Ancient and Modern Egypt, by the Rev.
+To Abbe Pluche's Account of Egypt, I will add a few extracts from a recent and very valuable work, entitled, "A View of Ancient and Modern Egypt," by the Rev. Michael Russell, LL.D.

-Michael Russell, L L. D.